-Rates and operating grants are the most significant revenue sources for Council and both comprise 30-35% of annual income.
+Rates and grants are the most significant revenue sources for Council and make up approximately 89% of its annual income as identified in Figure 1.

 The introduction of rate capping under the Victorian Government's Fair Go Rates System (FGRS) has brought a renewed focus to Council's long-term financial sustainability.
-The FGRS restricts Council's ability to raise revenue above the rate cap unless an application is made to the Essential Services Commission for a variation.
+The FGRS continues to restrict Council's ability to raise revenue above the rate cap unless application is made to the Essential Services Commission for a variation.
 Maintaining service delivery levels and investing in community assets remain key priorities for Council.
+This strategy will address Council's reliance on rate income and provide options to actively reduce that reliance.

 Council provides a wide range of services to the community, often for a fee or charge.
 The nature of these fees and charges depends on whether they relate to statutory or discretionary services.
-Some of these, such as statutory planning fees are set by State Government statute and are commonly known as regulatory fees.
+Some of these, such as statutory planning fees are set by state government statute and are commonly known as regulatory fees.
 In these cases, councils usually have no control over service pricing.
 For other services, Council can set a fee or charge and will set that fee based on the principles outlined in this Revenue and Rating Plan.